SOUMYAPRATAPSINGH/SearchResearch/README.md

 Create a Static Site.
 Publish Directory: frontend/
-Environment: Set REACT_APP_API_URL=https://your-backend.onrender.com.
-Deploy and note the URL (e.g., https://your-frontend.onrender.com).
+Deploy and note the URL.